 The micro-ultrasound imaging tool has evolved over the past decade as a relatively inexpensive technique for studying small animal models.
 This in turn helps to analyze diseases in humans.
 Recent approaches have made it possible to capture images at higher frequencies, thus enabling a host of new uses.
 The micro-ultrasound technique is widely utilized in various applications in cancer, developmental biology, and cardiovascular disease.

-Principles of micro-ultrasound
+VIDEO Principles of micro-ultrasound

 In micro-ultrasound systems, sound waves are generated from transducers and then propagated through living tissues.
 Tissues reflect these sound waves which then come back to the transducer.
 The sound waves are then translated into two- and three-dimensional images.
 Micro-ultrasound techniques are very useful for research on small animals in frequency ranges of 15 to 80 MHz.